Khaled-Ahmed309/Note-Application/README.md

    docker-compose up --build
    ```

-3. Once the containers are running, the backend will be available at:
+3. The backend API will be available at:

    ```
    http://localhost:8080